rdegges/rdegges-blog/articles/2010/basic-xml-parsing-with-python-and-lxml.md

-Title: Basic XML Parsing With Python and LXML
+Author: Randall Degges
 Date: 2010-03-17 05:00
-Author: Randall Degges
+Slug: basic-xml-parsing-with-python-and-lxml
 Tags: programming, python
+Title: Basic XML Parsing With Python and LXML

 Recently I’ve been developing an API using python and Django for work, which